Economy of Lithuania: Lithuania in the 21st century

 Between 2000 and 2017, the Lithuanian GDP grew by 308%.

 One of the most important factors contributing to Lithuania's economic growth was its accession to the WTO in 2001 and the EU in 2004, which allows free movement of labour, capital, and trade among EU member states.
 On the other hand, rapid growth caused some imbalances in inflation and balance of payments.
-The current account deficit to GDP ratio in 2006–2008 was in the double digits and reached its peak in the first quarter of 2008 at a threatening 18.8%.
+The current account deficit to GDP ratio in 2006–2008 was in the double digits and reached its peak in the first quarter of 2008 at 18.8%.
 This was mostly due to rapid loan portfolio growth as Scandinavian banks provided cheap credit under quite lax rules in Lithuania.
 The volume of loans to acquire lodgings has grown from 50 million LTL in 2004 up to 720 million LTL in 2007.
 Consumption was affected by credit expansion as well.
-This led to high inflation of goods and services, as well as trade deficit.
-A housing bubble was formed.
+This led to high inflation of goods and services, as well as trade deficit and the formation of a housing bubble.

 The global credit crunch which started in 2008 affected the real estate and retail sectors.
 The construction sector shrank by 46.8% during the first three-quarters of 2009 and the slump in retail trade was almost 30%.
 GDP plunged by 15.7% in the first nine months of 2009.

 Lithuania was the last among the Baltic states to be hit by recession because its GDP growth rate in 2008 was still positive, followed by a slump of more than 15% in 2009.
 In the third quarter of 2009, compared to the previous quarter, GDP again grew by 6.1% after five-quarters with negative numbers.
 Austerity policy (four-fifths of the fiscal adjustment consisted of expenditure cuts) introduced by the Kubilius government helped to balance the current account from −15.5 in 2007 to 1.6 in 2009.
-Economic sentiment and confidence of all business activities have rebounded from a record low at the beginning of the year 2009.
+Economic sentiment and confidence of all business activities rebounded from a record low at the beginning of the year 2009.